Startup-Nights/website/content/pages/faq.md

                 title: Can I transfer or refund my ticket if I can't attend?
                 content:
                   - >-
-                    Unfortunately, tickets are non-transferable and
-                    non-refundable.
-However, if you are unable to attend, you may contact us to gifting your ticket to someone else.
+                    If you purchased the wrong ticket, your ticket can be refunded up to 14 days before the event.
+Please note that no refund is possible if the ticket is not returned within this time limit.
+If you don’t attend the event (no-show), the ticket will not be refundable.
+Please also see our Terms & Conditions.
+                cta:
+                  link: /terms-and-conditions
+                  text: Terms and Conditions
             - content_block:
                 title: Can I bring my own food and drinks?
                 content:
                   - >-
-                    Outside food and drinks are generally not permitted.
-Food and beverages will be available for free at the event.
+                    There will be enough food and beverages available at the event for free.
             - content_block:
                 title: Will there be a coat check or bag storage available?
                 content:
                   - >-
-                    Yes, a coat check and bag storage area will be available on-site for your convenience.
+                    A coat check and bag storage area will be available on-site for your convenience.
+Startup Nights assume no liability for your personal belongings.
             - content_block:
-                title: How can I become a sponsor or exhibitor at the event?
+                title: How can I become a partner or exhibitor at the event?
                 content:
                   - >-
-                    If you're interested in sponsoring or exhibiting at Startup Nights, please visit our Partner Page for more information and contact details.
+                    If you are interested in partnering up or exhibiting at Startup Nights, please visit our Partner Page for more information and contact details.
                 cta:
-                  link: /partner-intro
+                  link: /partner
                   text: Check out your options
             - content_block:
                 title: WLAN
                 content:
-                  - 'WLAN name: StartupNights'
+                  - 'Name: StartupNights'
-                  - 'Password: StartupNights2023'
+                  - 'Password: StartupNights'
       - content_block:
           subtitle: Partner FAQ
           title: Partner Information
           content:
             - >-
-              We are thrilled to have you as a partner for the Startup Nights 2023,  and we want to ensure that you have all the essential information  you need to prepare yourself for the event.
+              We are thrilled to have you as a partner for the Startup Nights 2024, and we want to ensure that you have all the essential information  you need to prepare yourself for the event.
             - >-
               Below, you will find a comprehensive guide with all the important